-Below, the Daily Music Report of the May 26, 1944, recording session which includes the underscoring for this scene.
+Below, are the Daily Music Reports of the May 26, 1944, recording session which includes the underscoring for this scene.
 It was a long one, taking up three pages!

 January 25, 1945: The Harvey Girls continued with scenes on the “Interior Harvey House” set.
 Time called: 10 a.m.; Judy arrived at 11:15 a.m.; dismissed at 5:10 p.m.

 Later that evening, The Clock had its first preview at the Academy Theater in the Inglewood district of Los Angeles.